 Running community events occasionally is not enough to engage your attendees/members.
 Unless you are running daily events, you are advised to communicate with your members between the events, as much more as possible.
 Using Email Marketing Service (EMS) platform is one way to make it happen.
-This blog post is going to take you on a leaving the MailChimp journey and exploring few of the alternative Email Marketing Service (“EMS”) platforms that we (organizers of Los Angeles Data Platform User Group and SQL Saturday in Los Angeles event) chose to use as well as few DNS settings to setup to avoid the spam filter.
+This blog post is going to take you on a leaving the MailChimp journey and exploring a few of the alternative Email Marketing Service (“EMS”) platforms that we (organizers of Los Angeles Data Platform User Group and SQL Saturday in Los Angeles event) chose to use as well as few DNS settings to set up to avoid the spam filter.

 It’s started with something minor like making it difficult to BYOH (bring your own HTML code), continued with reduction of the contact list, and finally ended up with making campaign scheduling capabilities only available in paid plans.

-We are a non-profit and trying to enjoy a champagne on a beer budget where we can.
+We are a non-profit and trying to enjoy champagne on a beer budget where we can.
 We prefer to enjoy free services as much as we can.
 With Mailchimp taking away campaign scheduling, we decided to seriously consider alternatives.
 We briefly migrated to MailerLite to only discover that sending 12,000 emails a month is not enough for us.
-If initially, our user group emails were mostly about inviting members to attend user group meetings, in a last couple of months we have added weekly links Friday campaigns which caused us to run out of 12,000 monthly emails quicker and making MailerLite not that attractive any longer.
+If initially, our user group emails were mostly about inviting members to attend user group meetings, in the last couple of months we have added weekly links Friday campaigns which caused us to run out of 12,000 monthly emails quicker and made MailerLite not that attractive any longer.
 Hitting the 12,000 monthly emails limit for a free plan too soon, effectively brought us back to look further and consider much more forward-looking alternatives that would work for us today and a year from now.

 What are we using today?
 We reviewed and analyzed all different alternatives here and chose 2 platforms.
 As of May 2, 2021, we are using Sender.net for SQL Saturday in LA event and

-Moosend.com for LA Data Platform.
+MooSend.com MailerLite.com for LA Data Platform.

 What are we getting for free from each platform?